gauthiier/nettime/docs/index.md

 #Nettime Surveyors

 David Gauthier and Marc Tuters.
-Special thanks to Geert Lovink for is insights.
+Special thanks to Geert Lovink for his insights.